 This is an internal officer group meeting every four months, which is chaired by the director of business services, and is responsible for reviewing all aspects of the council's governance arrangements.
-Other members of the group are the chief finance officer, monitoring officer, head of HR and Learning and local LGSS principal audit manager.
+Other members of the group are the chief finance officer, monitoring officer, head of HR and Learning, director of neighbourhoods and local LGSS principal auditor.